St. Hilda’s Walk

 Trinity-Bellwoods Park is one of Toronto’s most beloved and heavily used open spaces, accommodating thousands of daily visitors in all seasons.
-With St. Hilda’s Walk, BROWN+STOREY with City of Toronto Parks and community stakeholders to convert the former ‘Trinity Drive’ park roadway into a set of parallel paths that accommodate many modes and speeds of travel through the park simultaneously.
+With St. Hilda’s Walk, Brown + Storey Architects Inc. with City of Toronto Parks and community stakeholders to convert the former ‘Trinity Drive’ park roadway into a set of parallel paths that accommodate many modes and speeds of travel through the park simultaneously.

 As a “braided path”, the walk provides space for the different speeds of a full range of users – park service vehicles, pedestrians, cyclists, roller-bladers, joggers and dog-walkers – by providing a series of pavement bands that both delineate their best uses while providing a flexible spread space during the park’s busiest periods.